How to correct an underpayment in 7shifts Payroll

 • Run an off-cycle payroll to pay the employee the correct amount.

-• Reach out to the 7shifts Support team to void the $0 pay item from payroll history so reporting stays accurate.
+• Contact the 7shifts Support team to void the $0 pay item from payroll history so reporting stays accurate.

 Related articles